amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 }
 ```

-Inside `main()` we first start the default amethyst logger so we can see
+Inside `main()` we first start the amethyst logger with a default `LoggerConfig`
-errors, warnings and debug messages while the program is running.
+so we can see errors, warnings and debug messages while the program is running.

 ```rust,ignore
 amethyst::start_logger(Default::default());